Why Diversity Matters

 Start now by Learning About Diversity at American Business and Technology University, and how it Compares to Other Schools in the Country.

-Ranked #781 nationwide, American Business and Technology University is above average in overall diversity.
+Ranked #179 in the nation, American Business and Technology University is considered extremely diverse.

-Ethnically-diverse college campuses offer students the opportunity to study and learn with with undergraduates from racial and ethnic groups that are unique from their own.
+Ethnically-diverse college campuses offer students the opportunity to study and collaborate with undergraduates from racial and ethnic groups that are unique from their own.

-Explore American Business and Technology University Ethnic Diversity
+Explore American Business and Technology University Racial Diversity

-This chart will also display the diversity of faculty at American Business and Technology University when it is available.
+This chart will display the diversity of undergraduate students at American Business and Technology University when it is available.

 Analyze Male/Female Diversity at American Business and Technology University

-Where available, the chart below includes the male to female ratio among American Business and Technology University's faculty, as well as students.
+Where available, the chart below includes the male to female ratio among American Business and Technology University's undergraduate students.

-About 22.2% of the students attending American Business and Technology University come from within Missouri.
-American Business and Technology University's rating of #330 puts it above the national average.
+About 12.5% of the students attending American Business and Technology University come from within Missouri.
+This puts American Business and Technology University's level of geographic diversity well above the national average and gives it a national geographic diversity ranking of #367.

 Age Diversity on Campus